padmakant-baloji/react-excel-app/README.md

 ```

 ## Usage
-You can now access the application on the url http://localhost:3000.
+You can now access the application on the url http://localhost:3000
-USERNAME : root.
+USERNAME : root
-PASSWORD : root.
+PASSWORD : root